What happens after taking birth control?

 It was definitely an emotional adjustment to be off the pill but it's been over 4 months, and I feel much better with myself.
 I cried a lot the first month over anything, and everything but it's much better now.
 I also noticed that my anxiety has decreased, I still get panic attacks from time to time but I let it sink in, and I tell myself it will pass.

-All I can say is that birth control is not an option I would reconsider as I've noticed first hand the effects it had on my body.
-I've spoken to other women in my circle of friends, and they also went through similar situations when they withdrew from the pills.
+All I can say is that birth control is NOT an option I would reconsider as I've noticed first hand the side effects it had on my body.
+I've spoken to other women in my circle of friends, and they also went through similar situations when they withdrew from the pill.
 Being on birth control seems like a pretty easy fix to a latex free sex but why should we as women have to put our bodies through this?
+Inform yourself before making the right choice of birth control that will suit your needs and lifestyle.
 I hope that other options become as popular as birth control pills for both men and women as I think it's time for men to also take some action.